Hustler Magazine, Inc. vs. Falwell

 Ruling

-• The Supreme Court reversed the judgment of the Court of Appeals, holding that public figures cannot recover for the tort of intentional infliction of emotional distress by reason of a caricature or parody without showing that the publication contains a false statement of fact made with "actual malice."
+- Yes.
+The SC held that the First and Fourteenth Amendments prohibit a public figure from recovering damages for intentional infliction of emotional distress based on a publication like the ad parody without showing the publication contained a false statement of fact made with "actual malice."

 Doctrines